-- □ Wipe off any dust or dirt which may have accumulated on the inside or outside of the insulated power fuse housing or on the vacuum contactor housing. - Check the power fuses for any signs of discoloration.
+- ☐ Wipe off any dust or dirt which may have accumulated on the inside or outside of the power fuse cartridge or on the vacuum contactor housing. - Check the power fuses for any signs of discoloration.
 A fuse barrel which appears darker than others indicates overheating.
-Possible causes of fuse overheating, other than load problems, are misapplication (fuse current rating too small), loose fuse clips, or damaged fuse. - Check the torque on the bolts which clamp the fuse clips to the fuse ferrules.
-The proper torque is 4-6 lb-ft. - Maintenance instructions for the HCV-5HAM vacuum contactor are provided in a separate publication, number VF00W103.
+Possible causes of fuse overheating, other than load problems, are misapplication (fuse current rating too small), loose fuse clips, or damaged fuse. - ☐ Check the torque on the bolts which clamp the fuse clips to the fuse ferrules (Fig. 53).
+The proper torque is 4-6 lb-ft. - Check the fuse barriers for cleanliness and proper positioning as shown in Fig. 54.
+There are four vertical barriers located between and outside fuses.
+A fifth angle shaped barrier, is positioned horizontally across the four barriers toward the back.